Nextjingjing/nextjj-ecommerce/README.md

 ## Description
 This project is a RESTful E-Commerce backend built with Spring Boot.
 It provides a full API for managing users, products, orders, authentication, and payment checkout.
-The application uses JWT stored in HTTP-Only cookies for secure user sessions, PostgreSQL as the relational database, Cloudinary for image storage & delivery, and Stripe for payment processing.
+The application uses JWT stored cookies for secure user sessions, PostgreSQL as the relational database, Cloudinary for image storage & delivery, and Stripe for payment processing.

 Transactions are handled carefully with proper use of `@Transactional` and Pessimistic Locking (`FOR UPDATE`) to prevent concurrent stock issues.